-IXPE (Imaging X-ray Polarimetry Explorer) is a SMEX (Small Explorers) mission to be launched in 2021.
-The mission, led by NASA/MSFC is devoted to time-spectrally-spatially resolved X-ray polarimetry.
-It comprises three GPDs (Gas Pixel Detectors) provided by

-ASI and three X-ray optics developed at NASA/MSFC.
+ixpe IXPE: launched on December 9 2021 with a Space-X Falcon 9 launcher.
+The first year oberving plan comprises about 30 sources X-ray source from almost of the classes.
+IXPE (Imaging X-ray Polarimetry Explorer) is a SMEX (Small Explorers) mission was launched on 9th December 2021.
+The mission, led by NASA/ MSFC is devoted to make time-spectrally-spatially resolved X-ray polarimetry.
+It comprises three GPDs (Gas Pixel Detectors) provided by ASI and three X-ray optics developed at NASA/MSFC.
+The first year observing plan comprises about 30 X-raysources chosen among almost all the classes.
 The main contractor for the spacecraft is Ball Aerospace.
-IXPE reaches a focal length of 4 meters by means of an extendable boom provided by ATK-Orbital.
-The launcher is Falcon 9, but, as a matter of fact, IXPE has been designed to be included in the fairing of the Pegasus launcher to be compliance with the proposal requirement for this SMEX mission.
+IXPE reaches a focal length of 4 meters by means of an extendable boom provided by Northrop Grumman Space System.
 X-ray polarimetry allows to study black holes and neutron stars binaries in their variable physical conditions for the unstable presence of jets, coronae and accretion disks.
 Polarimetry, in some cases, represents the only way to have knowledge of the geometry of the systems at angular scales much smaller than those of Chandra (less than 1 arcsec) and to determine the physical processes at work.
-IXPE, in addition to the detailed study of isolated celestial point sources, allows meaningful studies of much larger classes of sources thanks to: a reduced and controlled background and the consequent smaller measurable flux down to those of AGNs and dim magnetars, the capability to resolve multiple sources in crowded regions, the provision of angularly resolved polarimetry for extended sources (such as shell-like Supernova Remnants and Pulsar Wind Nebula for mapping magnetic fields, determining its uniformity for studying the acceleration mechanisms at the emission site).

-The Italian contribution (INAF, INFN and OHB-I) comprises the whole focalplane: the Detector Unit with the Gas Pixel Detectors, the Back-End Electronics, including the High Voltage Power Supplies, the Filter and Calibration Wheel and the housing.
-Moreover, Italy provides the Detector Service Unit developed by OHB-I. The calibrations have been accomplished at INAF/ IAPS such as the electrical and functional integration and test of the instrument.
-INAF/IAPS also performed the Thermo-Vacuum test and designed the on-board calibration system to monitor the performance of the instrument during flight.
-ASI will also provide the Malindi primary IXPE Ground Station and contributes to the development of the flight pipeline with ASI/SSDC.
+IXPE, in addition to the detailed study of isolated celestial point sources, allows meaningful studies of a much larger classes of sources thanks to: a reduced and controlled background and the consequent smaller measurable flux down to those of AGNs and dim magnetars, the capability to resolve multiple sources in crowded regions, the provision of angularly resolved polarimetry for extended sources such as shell-like Supernova Remnants and Pulsar Wind Nebula for mapping magnetic fields, determining its uniformity for studying the acceleration mechanisms at the emission site.
+The Italian contribution comprises the unique focal plane instrument: the Detector Units, with the Gas Pixel Detectors, have been provided by INFN; INFN, also, designed the back-end electronics manufactured by OHB-Italia.
+OHB-Italia designed and built the Filter and Calibration Wheel, the High Voltage power supply and the Detector Service Unit.
+INAF lead the project, designed and built the flight calibration sources, included a polarized one, to monitor the detector performances during flight and the UV-ion filters.
+INAF accomplished the acceptance test and the ground calibration of all the Detector Units and performed the electrical and functional integration and test of the instrument.
+INFN also performed the Thermo-Vacuum test at INAF-IAPS.
+ASI provided the Malindi primary IXPE Ground Station and contributes to the development of the flight pipeline with ASI/SSDC.